Product Roadmap: What's Coming Next

 True, the "totally wireless" cameras cannot be connected to the NVR.
 They also do not support the full set of firmware features that are found on the RLC cameras, such as directly connecting via a web browser, sending motion recordings with FTP, using different schedules for motion recording vs. email notices.
 I have two of the original Argus battery powered cameras, which I have converted to USB power.
 They can run forever, but the firmware still has the features Reolink put in to preserve battery life.

 Sorry that the battery-powered cameras can't work with the Reolink NVR.
 But you can connect the other WiFi camera to the PoE NVR, you can click Make Reolink WiFi Cameras Work with Reolink PoE NVRs to learn more.
 Sorry for any inconvenience caused to you.
-If you have other problems during operation, you can contact the support team:email@example.com for further assistance.
+If you have other problems during operation, you can contact the support team:firstname.lastname@example.org for further a*sistance.

 I agree it would be great to elminate the limitation of preserving battery life if we put the wireless Argus battery powered cameras to constant USB power.
 For example allow download all the footage through reolink client without the timeout warnings and disconnections, use FTP to receive still pictures instead of email.
 Also it would be nice to let the user set a time interval for the argus camera to take pictures without PIR triggers.